rjzflynn/typicode_api_tests/README.md

 This package contains tests for fetching , creating, updating and deleting all the resources available at http://jsonplaceholder.typicode.com/

-Class typicode_tests.postsTests.PostsTest shows how I would begin to further build out the tests going into more compicayed assertations.
+Class typicode_tests.postsTests.PostsTest shows how I would begin to further build out the tests going into more complicated assertions.
 There are two tests there for the /posts resource.